-The word itself comes from a 1938 play called Gaslight, in which a husband dims the gas-powered lights in their home every evening and then vehemently denies it when his wife asks about the change she notices.
-What does the protagonist get out of such a ridiculous game?
+The word itself comes from a 1938 play called Gaslight in which a husband dims the gas-powered lights in their home every evening and then vehemently denies it when his wife asks about the change she notices.
+What does the antagonist get out of such a ridiculous game?
 A feeling of control and power.

 If left unchecked, long-term effects of gaslighting can leave the child feeling highly insecure, bitter, inflexible, anxious and aggressive, Itule says.
 "They grow up to be unsure of their place in the world, develop inferiority issues or seem highly paranoid and mistrusting of others," she says.
 "They may be more susceptible to abusive relationships as adults."

 1. You exaggerate every conflict: There's never a small issue; every single thing your child does wrong causes you to fly off the handle and react.
 Whether your toddler lied about going potty or your teen lied about stealing the car, both can set you off in a way that makes your children question whether there is any sense or logic to your anger.

 2. A meter maid is more flexible than you: You will not allow for any changes in your household routine, no matter how small.
 You need to feel completely in control of your environment at all times, which sometimes means you get unreasonably angry when your toddler refuses to take his nap at the hour that is best for you and your needs.
 This could lead your child to feeling like everything they do is wrong, one of the signs of being gaslighted in Stern's book.

-“Sally is 3 and is crying because she wants to go to the park, but it's raining outside, so they can't go," Itule says.
+“Sally is 3 and is crying because she wants to go to the park, but it's raining outside, so they can't go," Itule starts.
 "Sally is upset and frustrated.
 Her mother, Jill, is frustrated that her child won't stop whining, so she turns emphatically and mocks her by pretending she's Sally: 'Wah, wah, I want to go the park.
 I'm crying like a little baby.
 Nope!'
 Sally then feels confused, sad and highly distressed.
 She cries even harder, loses control and falls to the ground in a complete meltdown.
 Mom walks away from her child."

-6. You never apologize to your kids: Saying "I'm sorry," to you, is the equivalent of surrendering all your power and having no worth as an individual.
+6. You never apologize to your kids: Saying I'm sorry, to you, is the equivalent of surrendering all your power and having no worth as an individual.
 As the parent, you feel you never need to apologize and will typically wait as long as it takes for your child to come to you after a conflict — no matter who is actually at fault.

 And you'll see personalized content just for you whenever you click the My Feed .